louissamoza/louissamoza/README.md

 Aspiring Web Developer | Exploring Data Analysis
 ------------------------------------------------

-I'm an upcoming Computer Programming graduate, passionate about exploring new technologies and continuously improving my programming skills.
+I'm an upcoming Computer Programming graduate from Durham College, passionate about exploring new technologies and continuously improving my programming skills.

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [samozal26@gmail.com](mailto:samozal26@gmail.com)